genevate/style_guides/programming/languages/ruby.md

 * Defines an equivalence operator (==) that uses state
 * Defines #hash to use state
 * Defines #eql? (hash equality) as an alias of equivalence (==)
+* Consider using the [Adamantium](https://github.com/dkubb/adamantium) gem when building value objects.

 ## Resources